cartertinney/iot-operations-sdks/README.md

 This repository is for active development of the Azure IoT Operations SDKs.
 Visit Microsoft Learn for more information and [developing edge applications](https://learn.microsoft.com/en-us/azure/iot-operations/create-edge-apps/edge-apps-overview) or other components of [Azure IoT Operations](https://learn.microsoft.com/en-us/azure/iot-operations/).

-There are three SDKs available, one for each language; .NET, Go and Rust.

 ## Components

 ### Language libraries